Coral snakes are a member of the cobra family.

-The animal- and plant kingdom is fascinating because you might get other animals that aren’t poisonous or dangerous, but they actually develop similar colors and patterns.
+The animal and plant kingdom is fascinating because you might get other animals that aren’t poisonous or dangerous, but they actually develop similar colors and patterns to a poisonous one.

 They become look-alikes.
-So you get snakes that look very similar to the coral snake, but they aren’t in the least bit venomous.
+And there are snakes that look very similar to the coral snake, but they aren’t the least bit venomous.

 A clever way to tell the difference and to know for certain which snake is which is to look at the snake’s ring pattern.